 In This Article

-The prune would, a priori, originate from the time of the Crusades and would have been brought back from the East.
-However, it was the monks of Clairac in Lot-et-Garonne who discovered the means of drying the entice plum to better preserve the fruit and its multiple medicinal properties, in particular.
+Originating from the time of the Crusades, prunes were brought to France from the East.
+However, it was the monks of Clairac in Lot-et-Garonne who discovered the method of drying the Ente plum, which enabled better preservation of the fruit and its numerous medicinal properties.

-The prune note innately and almost systematically inspires perfumery creators who recreate in fragrances the olfactory atmosphere of traditional markets or souks of Morocco, Iran and magnificent oriental dishes which excel in the art of highlighting the aromas of dried fruits that are both delicious and fruity while being slightly smoked or even spicy.
+The prune note often inspires perfumers, who recreate the olfactory atmosphere of traditional markets or souks of Morocco and Iran, as well as the magnificent oriental dishes that artfully emphasize the aromas of dried fruits with their delicious, fruity, slightly smoky, and spicy nuances.

-The prune will then exhale its fruity and gourmet scents in lighter fragrances which require delicately smoked scents.
-Thus in “Epices Sultanes" by Comptoir Sud Pacifique, the prune is associated with strawberries and rose and in “El Born" by Carner Barcelona the heart offers a rather original blend of fig, licorice, hedione, jasmine. and prune.
+Prune notes also appear in lighter fragrances that require delicately smoked scents.
+In "Epices Sultanes" by Comptoir Sud Pacifique, prune is combined with strawberries and rose, while "El Born" by Carner Barcelona's heart offers a unique blend of fig, licorice, hedione, jasmine, and prune.

-The prune has also succeeded in blossoming in beautiful flowery Orientals where the note of dried fruit appears in heart note as in “Bean Délicieuse" by Christian Dior or “Une Nuit Magnétique" by The Different Company.
-At Dior, the prune will be accompanied by flowers and cherry, at The Different Company the prune will be part of a delicious blend of floral and tuberous notes.
+Prune has also found its place in floral Oriental fragrances, where the dried fruit note features as a heart note, as seen in "Feve Délicieuse" by Christian Dior and "Une Nuit Magnétique" by The Different Company.
+In Dior's fragrance, prune is accompanied by flowers and cherry, while in The Different Company's creation, prune is part of a delightful blend of floral and tuberous notes.